 The consequences of payroll errors in miscalculation can be numerous, but they all start in the same place.
 One or more of your crew members will experience a paycheck discrepancy, an under- or overpayment that you’ll have to fix with a payroll correction.

-And if the miscalculations occurred unnoticed over an extended period of time, untangling the knot of how to fix payroll errors that resulted could take literal years of labor.
+And if the miscalculations occurred unnoticed over an extended period, untangling the knot of how to fix payroll errors that resulted could take literal years of labor.

 Then the payroll tax penalties begin.

 Simply put, the IRS can and will enforce payroll tax penalties for submitting an incorrect amount of payroll.
-While the opportunity to make payroll corrections without additional penalty may be afforded to first-time offenders or for mistakes committed under reasonable circumstances, the IRS is permitted to charge fines based on a percentage of the overall payroll amount in question.
+The opportunity to make payroll corrections without additional penalty may be afforded to first-time offenders or for mistakes committed under reasonable circumstances.
+However, the IRS is allowed to charge fines based on a percentage of the overall payroll amount in question.

 According to IRS payroll error statistics, over $5 billion in payroll penalties for employment taxes were assessed in the fiscal year 2020.